-In the decades since their introduction, zero-knowledge proofs have been used to support a wide variety of potential applications, ranging from verifiable outsourced computation [11, 15, 23, 55] to anonymous credentials [6, 26, 27, 31, 37], with a multitude of other settings that also require a balance between privacy and integrity [16, 18, 28, 30, 34].
-In recent years, cryptocurrerencies have been one increasingly popular real-world application [10, 41, 50, 53], with general zero-knowledge protocols now deployed in both Zcash and Ethereum proof size and constant-time verification costs even for arbitrarily large relations.
-The most efficient scheme described in the literature is a zk-SNARK by Groth which contains only three group elements.
-These schemes require a trusted setup, a pairing-friendly elliptic curve, and rely on strong assumptions.
+In the decades since their introduction, zero-knowledge proofs have been used to support a wide variety of potential applications, ranging from verifiable outsourced computation [11, 16, 24, 58] to anonymous credentials [6, 27, 28, 32, 39], with a multitude of other settings that also require a balance between privacy and integrity [17, 19, 29, 31, 36].
+In recent years, cryptocurrerencies have been one increasingly popular real-world application [10, 44, 52, 56], with general zero-knowledge protocols now deployed in both Zcash and Ethereum.
 In the cryptocurrency setting it is common for clients to download and verify every transaction published to the network.
 This means that small proof sizes and fast verification time are important for the practical deployment of zero-knowledge protocols.
 There are several practical schemes from which to choose, with a vast space of tradeoffs in performance and cryptographic assumptions.

-Currently, the most attractive proving system from the verifier's perspective is a (pre-processing) succinct non-interactive argument of knowledge, or zk-SNARK for short, which has a small constant
+Currently, the most attractive proving system from the verifier's perspective is a (pre-processing) succinct non-interactive argument of knowledge, or zk-SNARK for short, which has a small constant proof size and constant-time verification costs even for arbitrarily large relations.
+The most efficient scheme described in the literature is a zk-SNARK by Groth [45] which contains only three group elements.
+These schemes require a trusted setup, a pairing-friendly elliptic curve, and rely on strong assumptions.

-In contrast, proving systems such as Bulletproofs [25] do not require a trusted setup and depend on weaker assumptions.
+In contrast, proving systems such as Bulletproofs [26] do not require a trusted setup and depend on weaker assumptions.
 Unfortunately, although its proof sizes scale logarithmically with the relation size, Bulletproof verification time scales linearly, even when applying batching techniques.
 As a result, Bulletproofs are ideal for simpler relations.

 Although zk-SNARKs have been deployed in applications that can tolerate the stronger assumptions, including for a private payment protocol in Zcash, the trusted setup has emerged as a barrier for the deployment of these proving systems.
 If the setup is compromised in Zcash, for example, an attacker could create counterfeit money without detection.
-It is possible to reduce risk by performing the setup with a multi-party computation (MPC) protocol, with the property that only one participant must be honest for the final parameters to be secure [24, 57].
+It is possible to reduce risk by performing the setup with a multi-party computation (MPC) protocol, with the property that only one participant must be honest for the final parameters to be secure [25, 61].
 However, the resulting parameters are specific to the individual relation, and so each distinct application must perform its own setup.
-Applications must also perform a new setup each time their construction changes, even for minor optimisations or bugfixes.
+Applications must also perform a new setup each time their construction changes, even for minor optimisations or bug fixes.

-Groth et al. [44] recently proposed a zk-SNARK scheme with a universal structured reference string (SRS1) that allows a single setup to support all circuits of some bounded size.
-Moreover, the SRS is updateable, meaning an open set of participants can contribute secret randomness to it indefinitely.
+Groth et al. [46] recently proposed a zk-SNARK scheme with a universal structured reference string (SRS1) that allows a single setup to support all circuits of some bounded size.
+Moreover, the SRS is updatable, meaning an open set of participants can contribute secret randomness to it indefinitely.
 Although this is still a trusted setup, it increases confidence in the security of the parameters as only one previous contributor must have destroyed their secret randomness in order for the SRS to be secure.

 In terms of efficiency, however, while the construction due to Groth et al. does have constant-size proofs and constant-time verification, it requires an SRS that is quadratic with respect to the number of multiplication gates in the supported arithmetic circuits.
 Moreover, updating the SRS requires a quadratic number of group exponentiations, and verifying the updates requires a linear number of pairings.
-Finally, while the prover and verifier only need a linear-size, circuit-specific string (rather than the whole SRS), deriving this from the SRS requires an expensive Gaussian elimination process.
-In a concrete setting such as Zcash, which has a circuit with 2^{17} multiplication gates, the SRS would be on the order of terabytes and is thus prohibitively expensive.
+Finally, while the prover and verifier only need a linear-size, circuit-specific string for a given fixed relation (rather than the whole SRS), deriving this from the SRS requires an expensive